WFP9038-scaled-1

 E-bike hire scheme area

 The e-bikes can only be used within the Nottingham City Boundary.
-The scheme was launched in the city centre and surrounding areas in mid-April.
-E-bikes are now also available to hire in Clifton, Wilford, Leen Valley, Basford and Aspley.
-Expansion into the remaining areas of Nottingham City is due to take place in 2024.
-In total, there will be approximately 200 hire locations across the scheme area.
+The scheme was launched in the city centre and surrounding areas in mid-April 2023.
+E-bikes are now available to hire in all Nottingham City wards as of September 2024.
+In total, there are approximately 200 hire locations across the scheme area.
 You can download a copy of the boundary document below here.

 The scheme includes ‘Go Slow’ zones where e-bike speeds are restricted and ‘No-go’ zones where e-bikes are prohibited.
 The map below shows where you can ride Lime e-bikes in Nottingham city centre.
 You can download a copy of the map here.